lbtwyk/FedVLA_sim/DATA_COLLECTION.md

 # Data Collection for Visuomotor Diffusion Policy

-This document describes the data collection system for the cube stacking project, which is designed to gather trajectory data for training a visuomotor diffusion policy.
+This document describes the data collection system for the cube stacking project, designed to gather trajectory data for training visuomotor diffusion policies.

 ## Overview

 The data collection system captures:
-- Robot joint states
+- Robot joint states (6 arm joints)
-- Gripper positions
+- Gripper positions (mapped to 0-100 range)
-- Camera images
+- Camera images (424x240 resolution)
-- Timestamps
+- Synchronized at 10Hz frequency

-All data is synchronized and saved in a structured format that can be used for training machine learning models.
+Data is saved in degrees format for better model sensitivity.

 ## System Components